-The results for the period are shown in the Statement of Comprehensive Income on page 27.
+The results for the year are shown in the Statement of Comprehensive Income on page 30.

-The Directors have declared and paid dividends of £5,252,534 for the period ended 31 March 2016.
+The Directors have declared and paid dividends of £24,303,425 for the year ended 31 March 2017 (2016: £5,252,534).
 Further details of dividends declared or paid are detailed in note 4.

-The Company's dividend policy, subject to sufficient profits being available and taking into account working capital and liquidity requirements, is to pay dividends totalling 5% per annum of the Company's original issue price per Ordinary Share in the first period of operations, and 6% per annum thereafter.
-The Company pays dividends on a quarterly basis, with the first dividend having been paid in July 2015 in respect of the quarter ended 30 June 2015.
+The Company's dividend policy, subject to sufficient profits being available and taking into account working capital and liquidity requirements, is to pay dividends totalling 6% per annum of the Company's original issue price per Ordinary Share (5% in the first period of operations).
+The Company pays dividends on a quarterly basis.